MilanDJA/Assignment1/README.md

 2. Select and download the latest version of the Arch Linux-cloudimg .qcow file.

 ### 2.2 Upload the Image to DigitalOcean
-1. In your DigitalOcean dashboard, navigate to the **Images** section.
+1. In your DigitalOcean dashboard, navigate to the **Backups & Snapshots** section.
 2. Click on **Custom Images**.
 3. Select **Upload Image** and follow the prompts to upload your Arch Linux ISO.